Internet-Draft | Intel profile | March 2025 |

 This profile applies to Reference Values from a CoRIM manifest that a Verifier uses to process Evidence.¶

-The profile identifier for this profile is the OID:¶
+The profile identifier for the Intel Profile is the OID:¶

 {joint-iso-itu-t(2) country(16) us(840) organization(1) intel(113741) (1) intel-comid(16) profile(1)}